 A policy can be a member of more than one policy group.
 For example, assume that you have 10 policy groups to accommodate the unique firewall and wireless access needs of various groups within your organization.
 However, all organizations require the same security for data encryption, so you add the same Data Encryption policy to all of the policy groups.

-The following sections provide instructions for managing policy groups:
+The sections in this chapter provide instructions for managing policy groups.